 * In the early 1960s, the Boeing company followed up its ground-breaking 707 jetliner with a smaller aircraft, the "727", which would prove even more popular than its predecessor.
-In the 1980s, Boeing introduced a replacement for the 727, the "757", which wouldn't prove quite as successful but was a still a good earner for the company.
 This document provides a history and description of the Boeing 727.
 A list of illustration credits is included at the end.

 * In 1956 the Boeing company, having achieved commercial success with the 707 jetliner, decided to focus on a new jetliner that could operate out of smaller airports and service the short to medium range market.
 Design considerations led to the selection of three engines for the aircraft, partly for safety through redundancy; partly because no two of the powerplants available at the time could get an aircraft of the desired size into the air.